 As part of SMU Ignited, the Cox School of Business has announced two bold initiatives that will propel us into our next era of innovation: an extensive renovation and expansion project for the Cox School’s buildings and a drive to endow MBA scholarships, empowering the next generation of business leaders to meet grand challenges with meaningful solutions.

 A $5 million gift from Katy A. and Kyle Miller ’01 to SMU’s Edwin L. Cox School of Business will create a place that will kindle productive partnerships and cultivate meaningful connections to fuel the success of the Cox community.
 The Millers’ generous commitment will establish the Katy and Kyle Miller Courtyard – an open, welcoming environment to exchange ideas, form lifelong friendships and build business associations.

-Bill ’74 and Kim Shaddock commit $6 million to Cox School of Business A gift from Kim and William (Bill) Shaddock ’74 will establish Shaddock Hall as part of the building renovation project of the Cox School of Business.
-The $6 million contribution will foster educational excellence through dedicated spaces for learning, research and collaboration.
+Bill ’74 and Kim Shaddock commit $6 million to Cox School of Business to establish Shaddock Hall as part of the school’s building renovation and expansion project.
+The gift will foster educational excellence through dedicated spaces for learning, research and collaboration.